-formaldes i gnator

-Contains a string of USASCII characters interpreted as part of a formal file designator.
-The file name must end with three blanks.

-An integer specifying the language ID number of the catalog to be opened.

-The first word of this two-word array contains the error number.
+formaldesignator - equired) of USASCII characters interpreted as part of a formal file file name must end with three blanks. langnum lue (required) ying the language ID number of the catalog to be opened. error logical array (required) The first word of this two-word array contains the error number.
 The second word is reserved and always contains zero.
 If the call is successful, both words contain zero.

-Error # Meaning

-1 NLS is not installed.

-2 Specified language is not configured.

-3 Invalid file name.

-4 File name not terminated by three blanks.

-5 NLS internal error.

-6 NLS internal error.

-\ These errors do not apply to calls with a langnum equal to 0 (NATIVE-3000).
+Error # Meaning 1 2 3 4 5 6 These errors (NATIVE-30 NLS is not installed.
+Specified language is not configured.
+Invalid file name.
+File name not terminated by three blanks.
+NLS internal error.
+NLS internal error. do not apply to calls with a langnum equal to 000).